The Cartoon Network, Inc.: WarnerMedia-Discovery merger

 On May 17, 2021, AT&T and Discovery, Inc. reached a definitive Reverse Morris Trust agreement, in which AT&T would spin out WarnerMedia into an independent company (unwinding the prior 2018 acquisition of the former Time Warner) that would concurrently acquire Discovery's assets, for $43 billion in cash, securities and stock plus WarnerMedia's retention of certain debt.
 Under the transaction, which was expected to be finalized by the second quarter of 2022, The Cartoon Network, Inc. and all other assets of WarnerMedia would be combined with the assets of Discovery, Inc. AT&T shareholders would own 71% of the company's stock and Discovery shareholders would own the remaining 29% share, with each shareholder group appointing representative board members; David Zaslav, President and CEO of Discovery, would head the new company, replacing WarnerMedia CEO Jason Kilar.

 On June 1, 2021, it was announced that the merged company would be known as Warner Bros.
 Discovery; Zaslav explained that it would reflect "the combination of Warner Bros.' fabled hundred-year legacy of creative, authentic storytelling and taking bold risks to bring the most amazing stories to life, with Discovery’s global brand that has always stood brightly for integrity, innovation and inspiration."
-The merger was officially completed on April 8, 2022, with The Cartoon Network, Inc. assuming oversight Discovery Family and its Spanish version.
+The merger was officially completed on April 8, 2022, with The Cartoon Network, Inc. placed under its Kids, Young Adults & Classics division.
+On October 11, 2022, Cartoon Network Studios was moved from Cartoon Network to sister studio Warner Bros.
+Animation, consolidating into the latter as a division.
+Hanna-Barbera Studios Europe was similarly separated from Cartoon Network due to their separate brand identities.

+Turner Broadcasting System and The Cartoon Network, Inc.'s founder, Ted Turner, died at his home in Lamont, Florida, on May 6, 2026, at the age of 87.